sgohlke/helloRESTjavalinkotlin/README.md

 ## Endpoints
 - / : root endpoint, returns "Hello REST" and a current Datetime
 - /person : Returns all Persons available
- /person/0 : From 0 to 2, returns specific Person with given index
+- /person/0 : From 0 to 2, returns specific Person with given index
+- /graphql : GraphQL post endpoint

+### GraphQL endpoint

+Send following body in post request to receive an answer from the GraphQL endpoint.

+Get all persons:
+`{
+   persons() {
+       lastName
+       firstName
+       age
+     }
+   }`

+Get all persons with age 40:
+`{
+   persons(age:40) {
+       lastName
+       firstName
+       age
+     }
+   }`

+Get the firstName of all persons with age 40 and lastName Meier:
+   `{
+      persons(age:40, lastName:"Meier") {
+          lastName
+          firstName
+          age
+        }
+      }`